Homeschool High School in New Brunswick: Diplomas, Transcripts, and What Actually Works

 UNB has strict requirements for non-public-schooled applicants.
 They want:

-• Standardized test scores — a minimum SAT score of 1100, OR high scores on AP (Advanced Placement) exams, OR completion of specific Grade 12 provincial adult certification exams for required prerequisites
+- Possible evidence routes include a minimum SAT score of 1100, AP (Advanced Placement) results, or completion of specific provincial adult certification exams for required prerequisites; confirm the intended program's requirements

 Mount Allison University

 Mount Allison takes a more holistic approach.
-They actively recruit homeschooled students and weigh comprehensive portfolios heavily, alongside SAT/ACT scores, extracurricular leadership, and detailed parent-generated transcripts.
-This institution rewards thorough documentation over standardized test performance.
+They actively recruit homeschooled students and weigh comprehensive portfolios, SAT/ACT scores, extracurricular leadership, and detailed parent-generated transcripts.
+Thorough documentation is one part of that holistic review.

 Université de Moncton (UdeM)

 UdeM requires an equivalence review by their Admission Committee for applicants from "other school systems."
-They demand proof of equivalent 12th-grade courses — specific course codes are referenced in their admissions requirements — and enforce high-level Francophone language proficiency standards.
+They demand proof of equivalent 12th-grade courses, including specific requirements such as FRAN 10411, and enforce language proficiency requirements for Francophone programs.
 The admissions process is more structured and less flexible than the Anglophone institutions.

 St. Thomas University (STU)

-STU primarily processes homeschooled applicants through mature student or transfer pathways.
-For their Bachelor of Education program specifically, they require a completed four-year bachelor's degree (120 credit hours, minimum 2.7 GPA) with specific teachable subjects.
+For its post-degree Bachelor of Education program specifically, STU requires a completed four-year bachelor's degree (120 credit hours, minimum 2.7 GPA) with specific teachable subjects.

 Starting the Planning at Grade 10